marcoDallas/acpi_call_GUI_systemd/README.md

  * Automatically deactivate discrete GPU on every boot.

 ***
+This version is compatible whit all linux distros that use systemd, like:
+ * Fedora since version 15
+ * Frugalware 1.5+
+ * Mageia 2+
+ * Mandriva 2011+
+ * mer since 2012
+ * openSUSE 12.1+
+ * Arch Linux since October 2012
+ * Chakra Linux since October 2012
+ * Parabola GNU/Linux since October 2012
+ * NixOS since January 2013
+ * Red Flag Linux 8+

-This is the Fedora version, needs to be installed firefox.
+needs to be installed firefox.

 Ubuntu user?
 See there: [acpi_call_GUI](https://github.com/marcoDallas/acpi_call_GUI "acpi_call_GUI")
 ***

 ## To install:
-after downloading the program, enter the directory acpi_call_GUI_Fedora and launch `install.sh` . if you have the program in your home directory (for example typing `git clone https://github.com/marcoDallas/acpi_call_GUI_Fedora.git`), you only need to type in terminal:
+after downloading the program, enter the directory acpi_call_GUI_systemd and launch `install.sh` . if you have the program in your home directory (for example typing `git clone https://github.com/marcoDallas/acpi_call_GUI_systemd.git`), you only need to type in terminal:

 ```
-cd acpi_call_GUI_Fedora
+cd acpi_call_GUI_systemd

 sudo chmod +x install.sh

 sudo ./install.sh
 ```
 #### Attention
-if you have already made rc.local, make sure that it has ' exit 0 ' at his end.
+Make sure you have all the packages needed to recompile the kernel!
+For example gcc, linux-headers etc.
 ***
 ## To execute: